ProJo4D: Progressive Joint Optimization for Sparse-View Inverse Physics Estimation: Introduction

 Neural rendering techniques have made significant progress in 3D scene reconstruction and novel view synthesis~\cite{nerf,instantngp,3dgs}, but they often lack adherence to the underlying physical laws (e.g., conservation of energy, momentum, or monotonicity constraints).
 This gap severely restricts their usage in downstream applications that require not only photorealistic appearance but also physically plausible behavior~\cite{physics_neural_smoke}.
 For instance, in vision-based robot learning~\cite{li2024robogsimreal2sim2realroboticgaussian,jiang2025phystwin,abou-chakra2024physically}, agents trained in simulations must seamlessly transfer the learned skills to the real world, which requires accurate physical interactions within the synthetic environment.
 Similarly, XR applications in many engineering and industrial settings require rendered objects to respond meaningfully to user interactions (e.g., changes in material properties or object dimensions), environmental constraints, and external forces to maintain immersion, usability, and seamless integration of virtual and physical worlds~\cite{vr-gs,physavatar}.

-A recent body of work~\cite{cai2024gic,li2023pacnerf,zhong2024springgaus} has attempted to bridge this gap by incorporating physics-based priors into neural rendering pipelines.
+A recent body of work~\cite{cai2024gic,li2023pacnerf,zhong2024springgaus,Vid2Sim} has attempted to bridge this gap by incorporating physics-based priors into neural rendering pipelines.
 However, the state-of-the-art approaches typically rely on dense multi-view setups, often requiring more than ten synchronized cameras with known poses.
 Such instrumentation imposes significant practical barriers, particularly in scenarios demanding scalable, flexible, or in-situ data collection.
 Whether in robot learning or industrial XR applications, the ability to create physically plausible digital twins from sparse observations is critical for real-world deployment.
 Overcoming the dependency on dense multi-view capture is thus crucial to realizing the full potential of neural rendering in physically grounded, deployable systems.

 Sparse-view settings pose significant challenges for accurate 3D reconstruction and physical property estimation due to occlusions, shape ambiguities, and limited viewpoints.
 Existing methods that excel under dense observations degrade markedly when faced with sparse inputs, primarily due to the accumulation of errors in their sequential optimization pipelines~\cite{li2023pacnerf,zhang2024physdreamer,huang2024dreamphysics,zhong2024springgaus,cai2024gic,liu2025physflow}.
-These pipelines typically begin by learning an initial 3D or 4D scene representation from sparse images—often noisy and ambiguous—particularly in estimating geometry or particle positions.
-This flawed representation then serves as the basis for inferring physical state parameters (e.g., initial velocities) and subsequently material properties (e.g., stiffness, Poisson ratio).
-As a result, errors introduced early propagate and compound, ultimately degrading both physical and material estimates.
-Although some recent works have explored partial joint optimization of certain parameter subsets, they fall short of addressing the complete inverse physics problem holistically from the outset.
-Fully joint optimization of all parameters remains challenging due to the highly non-convex, partly non-differentiable nature of the problem~\cite{zhong2021extending}, often leading to poor local minima—particularly under sparse views.
+These sequential optimization pipelines typically begin by learning an initial 3D or 4D scene representation from sparse images, which is often noisy and ambiguous, particularly in estimating geometry or particle positions.
+This flawed representation then serves as the basis for inferring initial physical states (e.g., initial velocities) and subsequently material properties (e.g., stiffness, Poisson's ratio).
+As a result, errors introduced early propagate and compound, ultimately degrading both physical state and material parameter estimates.
+Although some recent works~\cite{zhong2024springgaus} have explored partial joint optimization of certain parameter subsets, they fall short of addressing the complete inverse physics problem from the outset.
+Fully joint optimization of all parameters remains challenging due to the highly non-convex, partly non-differentiable nature of the problem~\cite{zhong2021extending}, often leading to poor local minima, particularly under sparse views.